Orange Collective

 AI is good enough to make routine contracting 10× more efficient — but only when wrapped by accountable lawyers.

 Accountability is mandatory.
 As AI scales in legal work, buyers want a name on the document.
-US courts have already sanctioned lawyers for filing AI-generated hallucinations — verification, citation provenance, and human sign-off aren't nice-to-haves, they're table stakes.[2]
+US courts have already sanctioned lawyers for filing AI-generated hallucinations — and hallucinated citations keep showing up in filings even as adoption accelerates.[2][27]
+Verification, citation provenance, and human sign-off aren't nice-to-haves, they're table stakes.
 The firms that win will be the ones that own the work product, not the tools that sit beside it.

 Align on documents and SLAs, then continuously automate.
 The economics work because the incentive is to ship the document fast and right — not to bill another hour.